-This passage directs us to the typical case of what happened when a human being died before the death of Jesus Christ and resurrection.
+This passage directs us to the typical case of what happens when a human dies before Jesus Christ’s death and resurrection.
 The soul was abandoned “to the abode of the dead,” and the body saw corruption or decay.

 Death of Jesus Christ and the Dwelling of the Dead gave back the dead in them.
 Each one was judged according to his deeds.

 The funeral of Jesus

 After Jesus’ death,h he did not have a regular burial but was mourned very hard by his mother and his beloved disciples.
 A boy from Arimathea decided to ask for the Lord’s body.
 Joseph took the body of Jesus, and Joseph was a counselor from Arimathea.
 Joseph took down the body of Jesus, and he is one of the hidden disciples of the Saviour.
 When Jesus’ body was lower from the cross, Mary held her Son in her arms.

 When He came down from the cross, he wrapped Jesus’ body in a cloth.
 The cloth was made of linen, and he placed it in a tomb dug in a huge rock where no one else had been.
 It was the day of preparation and the beginning of the Sabbath.